-Bethel student-athletes of color wrestle ways Bethel may foster a community fit for student-athletes of color.
+Bethel student of color wrestle ways Bethel may foster a community fit for student-athletes of color.

 In September, Kresge Courtyard highlighted the ignition of campus-wide conversations on race relations on campus.
 A rock painted by students from the Cultural Connection Center (CCC) to show solidarity with students of color at University of Northwestern, covered in white paint, spread with messages such as “Blue Lives Matter” and “BLM = Double Standards.”